ariporad/modular-redux/README.md

 redux.addType('qux quux', 'garply'); // 'qux quux' will be converted to 'QUX_QUUX' redux.addType('WALDO', 'fred plugh'); // The value won't be.

-// types can be accessed on redux.types: console.log(redux.types) // { FOO: 'FOO', BAR:'BAZ', QUX_QUUX: 'garply', 'WALDO': 'fred plugh'}
+// types can be accessed on redux.ActionTypes: console.log(redux.ActionTypes) // { FOO: 'FOO', BAR:'BAZ', QUX_QUUX: 'garply', 'WALDO': 'fred plugh'}

-// They can also be accessed on redux.actions and redux.actionTypes: redux.types === redux.actions === redux.actionTypes // true
+// They can also be accessed on redux.types, redux.actions and redux.actionTypes:
+redux.ActionTypes === redux.types === redux.actions === redux.actionTypes // true

 // For state shape: { foo: [], 'qux': { 'quux': 0 } }